polyaxon/polyaxon/site/docs/core/python-library/index.md

 ### Known specification kind

-If you know the kind of polyaxonfile or dict, you can use directly the corresponding specification to read the content:
+If you know the kind of Polyaxonfile or dict, you can use directly the corresponding specification to read the content:

 ```python
 from polyaxon.polyaxonfile import ComponentSpecification, OperationSpecification